boipatrick/boipatrick/README.md

 # 💫 About Me:
-I'm currently learning Backend Engineering at TechHut
+I'm currently learning Backend at TechHut

 ## 🌐 Socials: